Playbook 2026 · For Advanced Marketers

 Reconciliation · live

-100% reference — what the business actually saw that week
+100% reference — what the business actually recorded that week

-Each system is right inside its own attribution window.
-None of them is the truth across the account.
+Every platform is technically correct inside its own attribution model.
+None of them represents the complete picture across the account.

-Every platform reports its own version of the truth.
+Every platform reports its own version of performance.

-These are the deviations we measure inside Space Ads OS every morning, against GA4 and against back-end revenue.
-The numbers move quarter to quarter, but the direction is stable.
-Most teams optimise platform-by-platform without ever pricing the gap in.
+These are the deviations we monitor inside Space Ads OS every morning against GA4 and against back-end revenue.
+The percentages move quarter to quarter, but the direction rarely changes.
+Most teams optimize channel-by-channel without ever pricing in the reporting gap itself.

 Channel